Data broker: Criticisms, consumer rights and breaches

 The information produced by data brokers has been criticized for enabling discrimination in pricing, services and opportunities.
 For example, a May 2014 White House report found that web searches that included black-seeming first names such as Jermaine were more likely to result in ads being displayed that include the word "arrest," compared with web searches including white-seeming first names such as Geoffrey.

 An Online Information Broker FAQ is published by Privacy Rights Clearinghouse (PRC), a nonprofit consumer organization in the United States.
 PRC also maintains a list of information brokers, with links to their privacy policies, terms of service, and opt-out provisions.

 Data brokers have also faced legal charges for security breaches due to poor data security practices.

 Professional associations

 The Association of Independent Information Professionals (AIIP) is a professional association based in Baton Rouge, Louisiana, with members from 20 countries worldwide, representing both primary and secondary researchers.

 Fiction

 Examples of information brokers in contemporary fiction would be the Shadow Broker in the video game series Mass Effect; Nicholas Wayne, Rachel, Elean Duga, Gustav St. Germain, Carol, and the President of the Daily Days newspaper company in Baccano!; or Izaya Orihara in the light novel series Durarara!!.
 A few of the characters in Neal Stephenson's novel Snow Crash find work selling data as "stringers" for the Central Intelligence Corporation.
 Information broker characters play a prominent role in stories published by DC Comics.
-The character trope is prominently used by the superhero Oracle, as well as Calculator, Proxy, Chloe Sullivan, and Felicity Smoak.
+The character trope is prominently used by the superhero Oracle, as well as Calculator, Proxy, and Chloe Sullivan.
+In the Arrowverse, Felicity Smoak is depicted as a data broker.